Danish unions vow action against Ryanair after talks fail

-COPENHAGEN Danish trade unions have said they would launch action at airports from which Ryanair (RYA.I) flies that would effectively stop its services after, they said, the low-cost Irish airline refused to sign up to national collective agreements.
+COPENHAGEN, July 8 Danish trade unions have said they would launch action at airports from which Ryanair flies that would effectively stop its services after, they said, the low-cost Irish airline refused to sign up to national collective agreements.

 In the latest salvo in the months-long dispute, which began before Ryanair even started flying from Copenhagen, the unions said they will refuse services such as refuelling at Copenhagen on July 18 and at two airports in Jutland on July 23.